wally-yawn/git-collaboration-practice/README.md

-This is some textnew branch
+This is some text
+new branch
 some text